srhallx/EurekaBotGuides/guides/qna_maker_portal.md

 1. Select the __Azure QnA service__ you created in Section 1 above

-1. In STEP 3, give your new knowledge base a unique name
+1. Give your new knowledge base a unique name
 <br/><img src="../screens/new_knowledge_base.jpg" width="80%" />

-1. In STEP 4, add some existing FAQs to populate your knowledge base with info from an online source using a URL or upload a document or spreadsheet containing this data
+1. Next, add some existing FAQs to populate your knowledge base with info from an online source using a URL or upload a document or spreadsheet containing this data
     - if you don't have existing data to import on hand, search online for a FAQ page from your company
     - fallback URL if needed: https://www.colorado.gov/pacific/dmv/faq-driver-license
     - you can add more than 1 source of information into a single KB but should typically be grouped by topic (i.e. all FAQs related to DMV Licensing)

-1. You can optionally give your bot some personality but selecting one of the pre-defined personality types
+1. You can optionally give your bot some personality by selecting one of the pre-defined personality types
-    - Chit-chat will allow your bot to answer basic questions ("hello", "how are you?", etc) and interact with the user moderately
+    - Chit-chat will allow your bot to answer basic questions ("hello", "how are you?", "who made you?" etc) and interact with the user moderately

 1. Click the __Create your KB__ button at the bottom - it will take a minute or two for your knowledge base to be created
 <br/>

 ### Section 3: Train, Test and Publish the Knowledge Base